 This, again, is one of the more well-known benefits of running.
 Running regularly will improve your heart-health as well as your circulation.
 What does this mean?

 From the National Center for Biotechnology Information (opens in new tab): "[Running] is a highly aerobic activity that utilises both fatty acids and carbohydrates for energy.
 The typical runner tends to have a slow resting pulse rate and a high maximal oxygen consumption.
 Echocardiographic studies show that distance runners' ... hearts are more efficient than those of sedentary people, pumping a larger volume per beat."

 Running will change your body (in a good way) and especially your heart, and will make you more efficient with your energy expenditure overall.
 Your heart will become more resilient and you will be less prone to illnesses.

-5. Running can improve sleep quality and mental hygiene
+5. Running can improve sleep quality and mental health

 Increased physical activity can improve your sleep quality significantly.
 It does this by tiring your body out more and also by reducing stress levels.
 This will make you sleep better and spend more time in deep sleep which will also make you less stressed overall.

 As you can see, once you started the process, exercising regularly can have a snowball-effect on your health, let it be physical or mental.
 All it needs is a bit of a push and you to get moving.
 Once that's done, you will find more energy not just for running, but for other activities in your life too, which again will further improve your health, even in short term.